 Energy improvement measures usually take between 2 – 4 days to complete and usually are not invasive to family life.
 Most work takes place between the walls of your home, in the basement and in the attic.

 The Assessment offered by New York State is considered the “gold standard” in home energy evaluations.
 It’s the only way to get a full and detailed report of ALL your energy efficiency upgrade options.
-A Comprehensive Home Energy Assessment provides important health and safety checks (carbon monoxide back drafting, mold detection, etc) and qualifies future energy efficiency upgrade work for cash rebates (up to 20%) from New York State.
+A Comprehensive Home Energy Assessment provides important health and safety checks (carbon monoxide back drafting, mold detection, etc) that is often not included in more basic home audit.
 Finally, with a comprehensive home energy assessment you have the option to get a free Quality Assurance visit to make sure all the energy efficiency upgrade work was done correctly.